|Last updated April 27, 2016|

 Does the new book mean that McCammon ended his retirement?

 Yes.
 McCammon is actively writing new novels, both contemporary novels and more books in the Matthew Corbett historical series.
 He has plans for a total of ten Matthew Corbett novels.
-The fourth novel, The Providence Rider, will be published in 2012.
+The fifth novel, The River of Souls, will be published in 2014.

 In addition to the Matthew Corbett books, McCammon is also writing contemporary novels.
 The first of these, The Five, was published in May 2011 by Subterranean Press.
 He is currently working on a new contemporary novel.

 Does McCammon have any other unpublished novels?